iterait/emloop/docs/advanced/hook.rst

       - LogVariables

-This example would instruct **cxflow** to create two hooks which will keep track of the mean loss during the training.
+This example would instruct **emloop** to create two hooks which will keep track of the mean loss during the training.
-In fact, the :py:class:`cxflow.hooks.ComputeStats` stores the loss from every batch and means the accumulated values after each epoch.
+In fact, the :py:class:`emloop.hooks.ComputeStats` stores the loss from every batch and means the accumulated values after each epoch.
-Subsequently, the :py:class:`cxflow.hooks.LogVariables` logs all the variables available in the ``epoch_data``, which in the example above is only the mean loss computed by the :py:class:`cxflow.hooks.ComputeStats` hook.
+Subsequently, the :py:class:`emloop.hooks.LogVariables` logs all the variables available in the ``epoch_data``, which in the example above is only the mean loss computed by the :py:class:`emloop.hooks.ComputeStats` hook.

 The names of the hooks are nothing more than the names of their respective classes.
-For hooks that are built-in inside **cxflow**, only the class name needs to be specified, however, for hooks outside of cxflow, you also have to specify their module.
+For hooks that are built-in inside **emloop**, only the class name needs to be specified, however, for hooks outside of emloop, you also have to specify their module.
 For instance, for a class called ``MyHook`` inside a module ``my_project.hooks``, you would write:

 .. code-block:: yaml